-'Test everything but hold on to what is good'.
 This is Antía's, experience.
-She is a member of "Mosaico", a performing arts group that began in Spain in 2017.
+She is a member of "Mosaico," a performing arts group that began in Spain in 2017.
 It is a local project that has developed from the Gen Rosso music group.
 It is composed of young Spaniards who use their art and workshops to offer their experience of fraternity to others.
-Antia tells us: 'It connects with my values - a fraternal world, in which everyone (very young, inexperienced, vulnerable...) gives their contribution to the project.
+Antía tells us: 'It connects with my values - a fraternal world, in which everyone (very young, inexperienced, vulnerable...) gives their contribution to the project.
 "Mosaico" makes me believe that a more united world is not a utopia, despite the difficulties and hard work involved.
-I grew up working in a team where dialogue was too honest at times and I often gave up on my own ideas which I believed to be the best.
-I see that in this project "good" is built piece by piece together, by us all."
+Working in a team has made me grow, with dialogue that may have seemed too honest at times, and often giving up my own ideas which I believed to be best.
+As a result, "good" is built piece by piece together, by all of us."7 Test everything but hold on to what is good.